Quebec mosque shooting: 6 dead; premier calls it act of terror

 The mosque urged the public to not jump to conclusions or spread unsubstantiated rumors.

-"Please wait for preliminary results (of the investigation) before circulating rumors," the Quebec Islamic Cultural Center said on Facebook.
+"Please wait for preliminary result (of the investigation) before circulating rumors," the Quebec Islamic Cultural Center said on Facebook.
 "The situation is very critical."

 Another post showed the center's gratitude for the "hundreds of messages of compassion coming from all over."